I Called This in June. October Proved Me Right.

 The difference between now and two years ago is the narrative.
 In 2022-2023, companies announced layoffs and took the stock hit.
 In 2025, they announce "AI-driven efficiency improvements" and get rewarded.

-We're past 1 million job cuts for 2025—faster than any year since the pandemic.
+Over 1 million job cuts for 2025 so far.
 Employers announced only 488,077 planned hires through October, down 35% from last year.
 That's the lowest since 2011.